* This is the Professional Version. *

 Beta-2 microglobulin is often elevated in multiple myeloma and in some lymphomas.
 Its primary use is in prognosis.

 CA 19-9 was originally developed to detect colorectal cancer but proved more sensitive for pancreatic cancer.
 It is primarily used to judge the response to treatment in patients with advanced pancreatic cancers.
 CA 19-9 can also be elevated in other GI cancers, particularly cancer of the bile ducts, and some benign bile duct and cholestatic disorders.

 CA 15-3 and CA 27-29 are elevated in most patients with metastatic breast cancer.
 Levels may also be elevated in other conditions.
 These markers are primarily used to monitor the response to therapy.

 Chromogranin A is used as a marker for carcinoid and other neuroendocrine tumors.
 Sensitivity and specificity for neuroendocrine tumors can exceed 75%, and diagnostic accuracy is higher with diffuse than with localized tumors.
 Levels can be elevated in other cancers, such as lung and prostate, and some benign disorders (eg, primary hypertension, chronic kidney disease, chronic atrophic gastritis).

-Thyroglobulin is produced by the thyroid and may be elevated with various thyroid disorders.
-It is primarily used after complete thyroidectomy to detect recurrent thyroid cancer and to monitor the response to treatment in metastatic thyroid cancer.
+Thyroglobulin is produced by the thyroid and may be elevated in various thyroid disorders.
+It is primarily used as a marker after complete thyroidectomy to detect recurrent thyroid cancer and to monitor the response to treatment in metastatic thyroid cancer.

 TA-90 is a highly immunogenic subunit of a urinary tumor–associated antigen that is present in 70% of melanomas; soft-tissue sarcomas; and carcinomas of the breast, colon, and lung.
 Some studies have shown that TA-90 levels can accurately predict survival and the presence of subclinical disease after surgery for melanoma.